How Much Is Tree Stump Removal?

 We’ll now look closer at the various forms of tree maintenance, namely, stump removal, pruning, and trimming.

-Many homeowners choose to have tree stumps removed for a wide range of reasons such as because the stump is ruining the aesthetic of the garden, or is making garden maintenance in general more challenging.
+Many homeowners choose to have tree stumps removed for a wide range of reasons, such as because the stump is ruining the aesthetic of the garden, it is making garden maintenance more challenging or simply as part of a bigger gardening design project.

 Tree stumps can also catch different diseases over time if left unchecked.
 Tree stump removal may cost anywhere from £60 to £320 depending on the extent of the job and the method used.